fatvdbergdotus/ai/README.md

 However, traditional AI has significant limitations.
 It struggles with uncertainty, ambiguity, and the complexity of real-world environments, as it requires exhaustive manual knowledge engineering and cannot easily adapt to new or unseen data.
 These challenges led to the rise of data-driven approaches, particularly machine learning, which can automatically learn patterns from data rather than relying solely on predefined rules.

 ## Machine Learning
-[Machine learning](machine_learning/readme.md) is the study of programs that can improve their performance on a given task automatically [2].
+[Machine learning](machine_learning/) is the study of programs that can improve their performance on a given task automatically [2].

 There are several kinds of machine learning.
 Unsupervised learning analyzes a stream of data and finds patterns and makes predictions without any other guidance [3].

-Supervised learning requires labeling the training data with the expected answers, and comes in two main varieties: classification (where the program must learn to predict what category the input belongs in) and regression (where the program must deduce a numeric function based on numeric input) [4].
+Supervised learning requires labeling the training data with the expected answers, and comes in two main varieties: (i) classification where the program must learn to predict what category the input belongs in [4]; and, (ii) regression where the program must deduce a numeric function based on numeric input [4].

 In reinforcement learning, the agent is rewarded for good responses and punished for bad ones.
 The agent learns to choose responses that are classified as "good" [5].
 Transfer learning is when the knowledge gained from one problem is applied to a new problem [6].
 Deep learning (as discussed later) is a type of machine learning that runs inputs through biologically inspired artificial neural networks for all of these types of learning [10].